AssemblyScript/universal-strings/README.md

   * Deal with not well-formed strings within its standard library otherwise, like many programming languages and engines already do, which may be specific to the language's WebAssembly target
 * In order to achieve ideal (speed and size) integration with linear memory based languages, an engine may split the code which makes a call with a string argument into a separate "adapter function" to avoid duplicating the entire function, and upon linking of two modules pick either the general or the optimized variant.
 Note that this particular mechanism is similar to what Interface Types proposes, but is implicit and as such improves developer experience and has zero code size cost.
 * To avoid redundant work, an engine may cache a flag indicating that a string has already been checked for well-formedness.
 Checking can be performed implicitly during operations permitting it, like when re-encoding.

+## Implementation alternatives

+* Instead of maintaining multiple slots, a [Swift-like breadcrumb mechanism](https://swift.org/blog/utf8-string/#breadcrumbs) may abstract encoding differences away, using either only WTF-8 or WTF-16 for storage, potentially according to the host's native string encoding.
+This alternative has not been evaluated in detail yet.
+If feasible, it would need a way to represent lone surrogates similar to the WTF family of encodings.